JakobKSvaneborg/gpaw/doc/documentation/gpu.rst

    GPAW will not override a user-defined standard.
    2. If using HIP to compile CUDA code (`hipcc` as a wrapper to `nvcc`), you may need to set the standard through an environment variable:
    ``export HIPCC_COMPILE_FLAGS_APPEND="-std=c++17"``.
+   However, we generally recommend using `nvcc` and the CUDA toolkit directly if building for Nvidia GPUs.

 You can use the ``gpaw.cgpaw.have_magma`` flag to check if MAGMA is available within your GPAW installation.
 GPAW eigensystem routines will default to the MAGMA implementation